umarhassan-mitodl/17.432-fall-2003/content/pages/readings.md

 Kaysen says past causes of war are already gone--but if he's right, why does war continue?

 ![Buy at MIT Press](/images/mp_logo.gif) Read the rest of:
 Mearsheimer.
 "Back to the Future."
-In {{% resource_link "37f69ac0-89fe-4aae-b74e-5d42b725e32d" "*The Cold War and After: Prospects for Peace*" %}}.
+In [*The Cold War and After: Prospects for Peace*](https://mitpress.mit.edu/books/cold-war-and-after-expanded-edition).
 Expanded ed.
 Edited by Sean M. Lynn-Jones and Steven E. Miller.
 Cambridge, MA: MIT Press, 1993.
 ISBN: 026262088X.
 (Some of which was assigned above.)

 Review again:
 Jervis, Robert.
 "Theories of War in an Era of Leading-Power Peace." *American Political Science Review* 96, no. 1 (March 2002): 1-14.
 (Assigned above.)